 Advertisement

 Perhaps a better introduction can be read in The Vikings and Their Age, by Angus A. Somerville and R. Andrew McDonald.
 It runs at 160 pages and is the kind of book to be used in undergraduate university courses.
-Some of the highlights in the book are the biographies they give of about eight individual Vikings, and a section devoted to explaining the primary sources we have about the Norse world.
+Some of the highlights in the book are the biographies they give of about eight individual Vikings and a section devoted to explaining the primary sources we have about the Norse world.
 The book is paired with The Viking Age: A Reader, which offers dozens of selected translations from chronicles, sagas and other accounts.

 Advertisement

 A book that just came out – and one that deserves to be on many bookshelves – is The Vikings: Facts and Fictions, by Kirsten Wolf and Tristan Mueller-Vollmer.
-It is divided into 11 chapters, each dealing with a particular myth about the Norse, such as they wore horned helmets, or that they were unhygenic.
+It is divided into 11 chapters, each dealing with a particular myth about the Norse, such as they wore horned helmets, or that they were unhygienic.
 Each chapter starts by explaining ‘What People Think Happened’, then ‘How the Story Became Popular’ and finally ‘What Really Happened’, while adding in bits of translated primary sources.

 There are many books about the Vikings and the Norse world for someone to choose from.
 Here is a list of books we think are a good reads about the Vikings – ones that are both fairly new and relatively inexpensive.

 Perhaps a better introduction can be read in The Vikings and Their Age, by Angus A. Somerville and R. Andrew McDonald.
 It runs at 160 pages and is the kind of book to be used in undergraduate university courses.
-Some of the highlights in the book are the biographies they give of about eight individual Vikings, and a section devoted to explaining the primary sources we have about the Norse world.
+Some of the highlights in the book are the biographies they give of about eight individual Vikings and a section devoted to explaining the primary sources we have about the Norse world.
 The book is paired with The Viking Age: A Reader, which offers dozens of selected translations from chronicles, sagas and other accounts.

 Related Posts